Splitet/SplitetFramework/README.md

 </dependencies>
 ```
 ## External Dependencies
-You have to add properties to pom.xml, too.
+You have to add these dependencies to pom.xml, too.
 ```xml
 <dependencies>
 	<dependency>